Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

-The electron purity of the inclusive electron sample is estimated by a constrained fit to the $\nse$ distribution of inclusive electron candidates in each $\pt$ bin, prior to the $\nse$ selection being applied.
+The electron purity of the inclusive electron sample is estimated by a constrained fit to the $\nse$ distribution of inclusive electron candidates with the $p/E$ cut in each $\pt$ bin, prior to the $\nse$ selection being applied.
 Three Gaussian functions representing the distributions of $\pi^{\pm}$, $K^{\pm}$ + $p$($\bar{p}$), and $e^{\pm}$ are summed together to fit the $\nse$ distribution.
-The following constraints on the Gaussian representing electrons are obtained based on the $\nse$ distribution for a selected sample of pure electrons (photonic electrons with a tight invariant mass cut $M_{e^+e^-}<$ 0.1 \gev\, obtained as described in Sec.~\ref{sec:pho:ele:id}).
-For each $\pt$ bin, we fit the pure electron $\nse$ distribution with a single Gaussian and the obtained mean and width are used to constrain the electron Gaussian in the three-Gaussian fit of the inclusive electron candidates.
+The constraints on the Gaussian function representing electrons are obtained from the $\nse$ distribution of a pure electron sample, i.e. photonic electrons selected with a tight invariant mass cut $M_{e^+e^-}< 0.1\, \rm GeV/c^2$, as described in Sec.~\ref{sec:pho:ele:id}.
+For each $\pt$ bin, the pure electron $\nse$ distribution is fit with a single Gaussian function and the obtained mean and width are used to constrain the electron shape in the three-Gaussian fit.
 The $\nse$ distributions for hadrons are also expected to follow Gaussian distributions.
-The initial mean $\nse$ values in the fit are obtained from theoretical Bichsel function~\cite{Bichsel:2006cs} calculations and the initial widths are set to be one.
+The initial mean $\nse$ values are obtained from theoretical Bichsel function calculations~\cite{Bichsel:2006cs} and the initial widths are set to be one.
 Figure~\ref{Fig:nseFits} (a) shows an example of the three-Gaussian fit to the inclusive electron candidates at 4.5 $<\pt<$ 5.0 GeV/$c$.
-The $\nse$ distribution with the three-Gaussian fit provides enough information to calculate the electron purity.
-The purity is obtained by taking the ratio of the integral of the electron fit function to that of the overall fit function in the selected $\nse$ range (-0.5 $<\nse<$ 3).
-Figure~\ref{Fig:nseFits} (b) shows the purity of the inclusive electron sample as a function of $\pt$ with statistical and systematic uncertainties described in Sec.~\ref{sec:results}.
+The purity is obtained by taking the ratio of the integral of the electron fit function to that of the overall fit function in the $\nse$ cut range (-0.5 $<\nse<$ 3).
+Figure~\ref{Fig:nseFits} (b) shows the purity of the inclusive electron sample as a function of $\pt$ with statistical and systematic uncertainties as described in Sec.~\ref{sec:results}.